aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/_index.md

 - **Can I batch‑process files?** Yes – the API supports loops and multi‑threaded processing.
 - **Is source code required?** No, you work with the compiled Aspose.PSD libraries.

-## What is Advanced Image Manipulation?
+## What is Advanced Image Manipulation with Aspose.PSD?
 Advanced image manipulation refers to complex operations such as layer compositing, color correction, non‑destructive edits, and format conversions that go beyond simple cropping or resizing.
 Aspose.PSD provides a programmatic way to perform these tasks without opening Photoshop.

 ## Why Use Aspose.PSD for Advanced Image Manipulation?